essdot/iexpect/README.md

 * toThrow: Tests whether a function throws.
 Optionally set expectations about the type and message of the error thrown.
     * Expect myFunction to throw any error:
 `iexpect(myFunction).toThrow()`
-    * Expect myFunction to throw any TypeError:
+    * Expect myFunction to throw any TypeError (any error whose constructor is TypeError):
 `iexpect(myFunction).toThrow(TypeError)`
     * Expect myFunction to throw an error whose message contains "Error message":
 `iexpect(myFunction).toThrow("Error message")`